ericcornelissen/ghasum/SPECIFICATION.md

 by another process leading to an inconsistent state).

-If the file lock is obtained, the process shall first read it and parse it partially to extract the sumfile version.
+If the file lock is obtained, the process shall first read it and parse it completely to extract the sumfile version.
 If this fails the process shall exit immediately.
 Else it shall recompute checksums for all actions used in the repository (see [Computing Checksums]) using the best available hashing algorithm.
 It shall then store them in a sumfile (see [Storing Checksums]) using